Sony Xperia Z1 Compact vs HTC One mini vs Samsung Galaxy S4 Mini

 Build quality - Sony Xperia Z1 Compact vs HTC One mini vs Samsung Galaxy S4 Mini

-The Sony Xperia Z1 Compact above shares the design of its big brother, which means a glass back and aluminium edges.
-It’s a high quality design and water and dust proof too.
+The Sony Xperia Z1 Compact adopts a similar design to its big brother, which means a glass front with aluminium edges. although the back cover is now plastic (but it's hard to tell from looking).
+It’s still a high quality design and water and dust proof too.

 The HTC One mini is similar in design to the stunning HTC One, with the same metal back and metal speaker grills, but it’s stuck with a plastic frame rather than a metal one.
 The overall look and feel of the phone is a match for the Sony Xperia Z1 Compact, but it’s not water or dust proof.